 He is an Artist in Residence at the Queen Elisabeth Music Chapel; moreover, his artistic activity is supported by the Associazione Musica con le Ali.

-Being a fine interpreter of French music, he recorded in 2016 his first album “The Late Debussy: 12 Etudes & 6 Epigraphes Antiques”, which was praised by some of the most important newspapers and magazines, such as Repubblica, Musica, and Amadeus.
+Being a fine interpreter of French music, he recorded in 2016 his first album “The Late Debussy: 12 Etudes & 6 Epigraphes Antiques”, which was praised by numerous critics and on magazines like Repubblica, Musica and Amadeus, among the others.

 In 2021 Da Vinci Classics has released “Albéniz: Iberia, book I & II”, the first volume of a complete recording of Isaac Albéniz’s suite Iberia, together with works by other Spanish composers like Federico Mompou and Manuel De Falla.

 Prize-winner in many prestigious competitions ("Ettore Pozzoli Piano Competition", "Grand Prix Alain Marinaro” and "Premio Venezia”), Axel Trolese has played in many prestigious concert halls, including Rome's Auditorium Parco della Musica, Venice's La Fenice Theatre, Paris' Salle Cortot, Beijing's Millennium Concert Hall, Milan’s Società del Quartetto, Weimar's Weimarhalle, the French Ministry of Culture, Rome’s Académie de France and Quirinal Palace, the Amiata Piano Festival, Debussy’s Home-Museum, Risonanze Festival and the Fazioli Concert Hall.

 Some of his concerts have been broadcasted by Radio3, France Inter and Venice Classic Radio.